 #1: Closely Check the Oil Level

-Overfilling a reservoir will cause oil to leak out as it expands and contracts with the temperature of its surroundings.
+As I mentioned, overfilling a reservoir will cause oil to leak out as it expands and contracts with the temperature of its surroundings.

 You should fill your reservoir no more than the maximum level indicated on the container.
 When storing a chainsaw, it’s best not to fill the reservoir at its maximum fill level but keep it just below that mark.